sarnau/Inside-The-Loxone-Miniserver/NAT/LoxoneLinkNATProtocol.md

 4. For each Tree extension the Miniserver will now configure the devices behind it and search for unknown devices.
 This happens in the same way as it searched for Extensions:
     1. Send a "NAT offer confirm" to all known devices with the Tree extension NAT and a new device NAT.
 The device will reply with a "Start Info" command.
     2. Then send a "Identify unknown extension" multicast with the Tree extension NAT and a device multicast NAT of `0xFF`.
 This will trigger all devices to reply with a "NAT offer request" (the device ID is `0x00`) to which the server confirms with a "NAT offer confirm" and a final "Start Info" from the device.
 Unknown devices will always be parked (NAT has bit 7 set)

+##### Authorization of Extensions and Tree devices

+Starting with the latest 10.3 version of the Miniserver, the Miniserver now requires all Extensions and Tree devices to be authorized.

+This is done to avoid hobbyists to make their own hardware.
+Why only hobbyists?
+Well, as a professional product pirate you would simply clone the hardware design and also copy the original firmware – then the Miniserver will see no difference between original Loxone hardware and copies and even happily install new firmware updates on the cloned hardware.
+Honestly: I think Loxone should simply _allow_ others to make devices and simply _charge_ professionals a potentially expensive license, like any other company in the world do.
+Locking out fans is generally not a good idea.
+End of my rant…

+Ok, now lets explain the mechanism, it's a bit convoluted but not complex.

+Authorization packages are 16 or 32 byte fragmented packages.
+They are encrypted with AES-128 CBC.
+The key and IV generated by the serial number of the device.

+The Miniserver sends a Challenge Request package, which is decrypted with the serial number of the extension or device.
+It is then validated to verify the encryption succeeded.
+If the package was valid, the extension or device generates an AES key/iv pair from the serial number, a 12-byte device ID (which is constant for all extension, but Tree devices, for which it is the STM32 UID) and a random number, which was in the Challenge Request package.
+The AES key/iv pair is then used to encrypt a Challenge Reply package, which also has a header, a new random value and 8 filler bytes, which are ignored by the Miniserver.
+The Miniserver also solves the challenge (all 3 required values are known to the Miniserver) to try to decrypt the Challenge Reply package with the calculated AES key/iv values.
+If it didn't succeed, it retries – I think – more 6 times, before the extension or device is put offline with the error message "Authorization failed".

+Tree devices have one more layer, probably inherited from the NFC Keypad, which had this before all other Tree devices.
+For these devices the challenge needs to know the 12-byte device ID.
+It is request before the challenge via a Device ID Request.
+The decryption of the request is using a different AES key/iv master compared to the Challenge Request, but is otherwise the same.
+The device always replies with a 32-byte Device ID Reply package after receiving this request, but if the request was invalid, it will reply an encrypted package with an invalid header and no device ID.
+If the reply was valid, the device ID is stored with the serial number of the device inside the `/sys/device/settings.bin` file and _never_ requested again.
+That said: you can just delete this file via any FTP client directly on the Miniserver and reboot.
+It will automatically be recreated after the Miniserver requested new device IDs.
+This device ID is then used in the challenge instead of the constant one, which is used for all legacy extensions and NAT based extensions.
+Only Tree devices support the device ID.
+I am not sure _why_, because at least for NAT based extensions it is even a special case to not do this.

+There is a 3rd encryption/decryption way, which is used to encrypt packages with values.
+This is currently only used for the NFC Keypad.
+The algorithm is almost the same, but uses different AES key/iv and sending and receiving these data packages.
+It also uses a rolling key mechanism, so after every package send/received the iv changes – every 10s or at init it re-syncs, so that a lost package does not break the transfer forever.
+I am not gonna document this here, because the need for your own NFC Keypad is probably minor.

+Ok, next step with more technical details:

+All packages start with a two 32-bit values as the header.
+The first 32-bit value is always `0xDEADBEEF`, which acts as a check if the package was decrypted correctly.
+The next 32-bit value is a random value, which is randomizing the encrypted packages, but also used as a parameter for the challenge during the Authoization phase.
+8 more bytes are following, typically they contain no information and are used as padding to create 16-byte packages (needed for the AES-128).
+The Device ID Reply package is 32-byte large, because the device ID is 12-byte large.

+For encryption/decryption we need 5 constants, which are stored in the code of the Miniserver and all extensions – I reference them by name.
+- `CryptoCanAlgoKey` - 16-byte AES key
+- `CryptoCanAlgoIV` - 16-byte AES IV
+- `CryptoCanAlgoLegacyKey` - 16-byte AES key
+- `CryptoCanAlgoLegacyIV` - 16-byte AES IV
+- `CryptoMasterDeviceID` - 12-byte device ID / STM32 UID, used for all extensions, but not Tree devices.

+`CryptoCanAlgo_DecryptInitPacket` is used to decrypt the Authorization Request.
+It is not using the CryptoCanAlgoKey/CryptoCanAlgoIV directly, but modifies it with the 32-bit serial number of the device.
+The AES key is split into 32-bit words, which are XORed with the inverted serial number.
+The AES iv is split into 32-bit words, which are XORed with the serial number.
+Then the 16-byte block is decrypted with a standard AES-128 CBC. `CryptoCanAlgo_EncryptInitPacket` is the above one for encryption – only needed by the Miniserver.

+`CryptoCanAlgo_DecryptInitPacketLegacy` and `CryptoCanAlgo_EncryptInitPacketLegacy` is identical to the above functions, it just uses the legacy AES key/iv.
+It is used for device ID requests/replies and to send rolling key updates.

+`CryptoCanAlgo_DecryptDataPacket` and `CryptoCanAlgo_EncryptDataPacket` are used to decrypt the Challenge Reply and rolling key based value encryption.
+The do not use the serial number, but the AES key/iv pair generated key by the solver of the challenge.
+The iv from the solver is just a 32-bit value, while the key is a 128-bit value.
+The four 32-bit words of the key are XORed by the iv value and the AES IV, which has to be 128-bit is simply the 32-bit IV value four times.

+`CryptoCanAlgo_SolveChallenge` is solving a challenge presented by the Miniserver.
+It takes a 32-bit random value, send by the Miniserver in the Challenge Request package, the device serial number and the 12-bit device ID.
+These values are combined into a 20-byte block: 12-byte device ID, the 32-bit random number and the 32-bit serial number.
+The 128-bit AES key consists out of four 32-bit values:

+    aesKey[0] = RSHash(20-byte block)
+    aesKey[1] = JSHash(20-byte block)
+    aesKey[2] = DJBHash(20-byte block)
+    aesKey[3] = DEKHash(20-byte block)
+    aesIV = RSHash(20-byte block with every byte being XORed with 0xA5 before)

+A lot of different hash functions, picked from a popular hash list…

+RSHash = Robert Sedgwick's "Algorithms in C" hash function.
+JSHash = A bitwise hash function written by Justin Sobel.
+Ignores the seed when 0.
+DJBHash = An algorithm produced by Professor Daniel J. Bernstein and shown first to the world on the usenet newsgroup comp.lang.c.
+It is one of the most efficient hash functions ever published.
+Substitutes the algorithm's initial value when the seed is non-zero.
+DEKHash = An algorithm proposed by Donald E. Knuth in "The Art Of Computer Programming, Volume 3", under the topic of sorting and search chapter 6.4.
+Substitutes the algorithm's initial value when the seed is non-zero.

+This is all that is needed.
+The encryption is quite insecure, because for non-tree devices you can simply decrypt packages picked of the CAN bus.
+The only variance is a 32-bit value (the serial number), which can be brute forced (or found out during a reboot of the Miniserver).
+The random number range is typically also only a low value and can be brute forced, if necessary.
+The device ID can be requested at any time from a device, not need to hack it.
+Is there a better solution?
+No, if the system should also be tolerant to lost packages every now and then.
+It feels overkill, increases the bus load significantly, can trigger errors and only solves a problem that doesn't exist for Loxone (protecting against commercial product piracy) without actually protecting against them.

 #### Extension and Device